+'''

+policies:relative_binding_exclusive_request_timeout

+'''

-''' policies:relative binding exclusive request timeout Limits the amount of time allowed to deliver a request, exclusive of binding attempts.
-Request delivery is considered complete when the last fragment of the GIOP request is sent over the wire to the target '''
+Limits the amount of time allowed to deliver a request, exclusive of binding attempts.
+Request delivery is considered complete when the last fragment of the GIOP request is sent over the wire to the target object.

-object.
 This policy's value is set in millisecond units.